 The assets in each PC Pool include mortgages or participation interests in mortgages that we have acquired ("Mortgages"), all proceeds of those Mortgages, amounts on deposit in a custodial account of Mortgage collections from servicers of those Mortgages and the right to receive payments pursuant to our guarantee.
 The Mortgages are secured primarily by first liens on one- to four-family residential properties and may be either fixed-rate Mortgages or adjustable rate Mortgages ("ARMs").
 Some fixed-rate Mortgages and ARMs are Initial Interest Mortgages.
 We describe the characteristics of different types of Mortgages in Description of the Mortgages.
 We make available on our internet website information regarding the Mortgages in each PC Pool on a loan-level basis and, in the related Pool Supplement, on a pool-level basis.
+As described in Certain Federal Income Tax Consequences, we will make elections to treat certain beneficial interests in Mortgages in PC Pools as part of a "real estate mortgage investment conduit" ("REMIC") for federal income tax purposes.
+Except where the context otherwise requires, the term "Mortgages" includes beneficial interests in Mortgages for which we will make a REMIC election.

-Each "Gold PC" represents an interest in a PC Pool containing: (i) fixed-rate, level payment, fully amortizing Mortgages, (ii) fixed-rate Initial Interest Mortgages, (iii) fixed-rate Balloon/Reset Mortgages or (iv) Modified Mortgages with or without Step Rate Increases.
+Each "Gold PC" represents an interest in a PC Pool containing: (i) fixed-rate, level payment, fully amortizing Mortgages, (ii) fixed-rate Initial Interest Mortgages or (iii) Modified Mortgages with or without Step Rate Increases.
 Each "ARM PC" represents an interest in a PC Pool containing ARMs.
 See Description of the Mortgages.